NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 ## Severability

-If any part of this EULA is found to be unenforceable, the rest of it remains in full effect, as long as the remaining parts can still be enforced.
+If any part of this EULA or the whole EULA is found to be unenforceable, the rest of it remains in full effect, as long as the remaining parts can still be enforced.

 ## Governing Law